PUBLIC NUISANCE

 What proportion of people must have been affected?

-In order to make out a case of public nuisance, the act or omission contemplated must have been “likely to inflict significant injury on a substantial section of the public”.
+In order to make out a case of public nuisance as an actionable civil wrong, the act or omission contemplated must have been “likely to inflict significant injury on a substantial section of the public”.
+This requirement will still need to be demonstrated.

 In White (1757), for instance, a public nuisance was committed where “all the King’s liege subjects” living in Twickenham were affected by air with “noisome and offensive stinks and smells”.
 In Vantandillo (1815) a public nuisance occurred where customers at a rifle range in the fields of Bayswater caused “noise, damage, disturbance and mischief in the area”.